Anthracite: Major reserves

-The Groundhog Anthracite Deposit, located in British Columbia, Canada, is the largest previously undeveloped anthracite deposit in the world.
-It is owned by Australian publicly listed company, Atrum Coal and has 1.57 billion tonnes of high grade anthracite.
+The Groundhog Anthracite Deposit in British Columbia, Canada, is the world's largest previously undeveloped anthracite deposit.
+It is owned by the Australian publicly traded company Atrum Coal and has 1.57 billion tonnes of high grade anthracite.

 Anthracites of newer Tertiary or Cretaceous age are found in the Crowsnest Pass part of the Rocky Mountains in Canada and at various places in the Andes in Peru.